 There’s no one-size-fits-all answer but there are certain features and characteristics you should look for in a cat bed.
 The right bed will provide your cat not only with a comfortable surface for sleep, but it can become a place for him to call his own.
 That’s all anyone really wants.

-At A Glance: Top 5 Best Cat Beds
+At A Glance: Our Top Picks For Best Cat Beds

 In the comparison table below, we’ve highlighted some of the most important features of each product.
 You’ll find more detailed information about each product later in the article.

 Top Picks Explained: